thepredictionlabllc/oradell_reports/index.md

 image: /assets/images/PANO_20180911_101726.jpg
 ---
 ## End of season report
 The harmful algal bloom season for 2019 is now over.
-The winter weather means that it is too cold and there is too little sunlight for any    harmful algal to bloom.
+The winter weather means that it is too cold and there is too little sunlight for    harmful algae to bloom.
 Here’s a lookback at the 2019 HAB season:

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/11192019/Fig_1.jpeg){:  width="600px"}{: .align-center}
 <br clear="all" />